 I am interested in international medicine and global health and participate in an annual medical mission trip to Honduras, a trip in which student volunteers are encouraged to participate.
 Closer to home, I am a volunteer physician at Good Neighbors Health Center, a free clinic for the underserved on Jefferson Avenue in Buffalo.
 Resident physicians are encouraged to volunteer, and students may also be able to arrange clinical experiences.

 I am Co-Medical Director, with Dr. Ryosuke Osawa, of the Erie County TB Clinic.

 Learning experiences in my laboratory, in infection prevention and hospital epidemiology, or in international health, may be available for motivated students, residents, and fellows.

-Infectious Disease, Infectious Diseases, Microbial Pathogenesis, Vitamins and Trace Nutrient
+Bacterial Pathogenesis, DNA Replication, Recombination and Repair, Infectious Disease, Infectious Diseases, Medical Microbiology, Microbial Pathogenesis, Research Lab, Vitamins and Trace Nutrient